titola/neuropa/README.md

 I have analyzed the complete dynamics of the attack.
 This document contains what I can unequivocally explain (25% of the overall attack but I will write other and I will improve the structure of this document).
-I am a simple musician and programmer.
+I am a musician and programmer.

 The decoding is improvable (I have used a simple slope detector), but if you hear a voice in the audio file